Why Use Thousands of

 Some astrologers work with only short lists of their favourite asteroid groups for every chart they prepare (even though most astrologers ignore them altogether) — but this is like trying to use a dictionary or encyclopaedia with 99% of its pages torn out!

-Apart from a richer evaluation of your clients’ charts, the addition of asteroid information can:
+Apart from a richer evaluation of your clients’ charts,

 • deepen your work in the process of assisting your clients, and so becomes much more rewarding.